jurajsusnjara/xainport/README.md

         "signature": "0xb7ce8483cCe83e84989f6c8021e84bb60Ca89f6c8021e8e84bb60Ca89f6c8021exb7ce8483cCc8021"
       }
   ```
 All blockchain transactions made through this API are executed with account that owns smart contract.
-Every POST transaction costs small amount of Ether so balance of this account will drop over time, check it at https://xainportapi.azurewebsites.net/api/attestations/getaccountbalance or browser Rinkeby for more info.
+Every POST transaction costs small amount of Ether so balance of this account will drop over time, check it at https://xainportapi.azurewebsites.net/api/attestations/getaccountbalance or browse Rinkeby for more info.
-This is test network so no real money is being spent.
+This is test network so no real money is spent.

 # Subjects in Xainport system: